Education • Extraction Basics • GoMushroom

 Extraction works by allowing a solvent to penetrate the material, dissolve specific compounds and carry them into the liquid phase.

-When the solvent comes into contact with the material, compounds begin to move from the solid structure into the surrounding liquid.
-This transfer is driven by diffusion, concentration gradients and the physical interaction between the solvent and the material.
+When the solvent comes into contact with the material, it gradually begins to penetrate its structure.
+During this process, certain compounds start to dissolve and move from the solid material into the surrounding liquid.

 Why Are Different Solvents Used?

-Water efficiently extracts many polar and water-soluble compounds.
-Ethanol is better suited for extracting compounds with lower water solubility, such as certain aromatic molecules, phenols and resins.
+Different solvents are used because compounds have different chemical properties and do not dissolve equally in all solvents.
+Water efficiently extracts primarily more polar and water-soluble compounds, while ethanol is better suited for extracting many less polar or poorly water-soluble compounds, such as certain aromatic molecules, phenols and resins.

 As a result, two extracts from the same raw material can have quite different compositions if they were prepared with different solvents.
+In practice, the choice of solvent is one of the key factors that determines the properties of the final extract.

 Why Is Extraction More Than Just Soaking Material?

 Extraction is not simply soaking, because the solvent must first penetrate the structure of the material before compounds can move into the liquid.
+Some materials have a dense, compact or poorly permeable structure, which slows the transfer of compounds — in such cases, simple contact with liquid is often not enough.

 The efficiency of the process is therefore significantly influenced by particle size, temperature, agitation, extraction time and the volume of solvent used.